bansal1214/Fake-News-Detection/README.md

 # Fake-News-Detection
-Fake News Detection Using Machine Learning
+Fake News Detection Analysis Classification

+## Dataset Information
+Develop a Deep learning program to identify when an article might be fake news.